 The next most important thing to have after good boots is a comfortable and supportive backpack.
 Your bag will become your best friend for a few weeks so invest wisely.
 Nick had an Osprey Kestrel 58 which was big enough to fit everything in with room to spare (including my sleeping bag – thanks Nick!).
 Keeping the weight as low as possible will be crucial.

 Osprey make solid backpacks complete with all the features you need for making hiking comfortable, such as a ventilated back system, padded hip belts and mesh side pockets for water bottles.
-Below is just 1 idea among a large choice.
+I use the Aura Ag 65L for my multi-day hikes which I love!

 Sleeping Bag